JasperAlexander/ai-utils/apps/ai-chat/README.md

 ## Usage

-1. Add an OpenAI API key en MongoDB URI to the .env.example file.
+1. Add the missing variables to the .env.example file.

 2. Rename .env.example to .env.local.
 You can do this by running the following command in the root directory of this app.